AjayKMehta/setup-machine/NeovimNotes.md

 Use `o` to move cursor to diagonally opposite corner of the visual selection.

+`Q` and `@` in Visual mode will execute the last recorded/executed macro for all visually selected lines.

 ### Visual Block Mode

 Press <kbd>Ctrl</kbd> + <kbd>q</kbd> or <kbd>Ctrl</kbd> + <kbd>v</kbd>[^2] to enter.
 Select a region of text, e.g. `2lj` selects a region with 3 columns and 2 rows.
 Press <kbd>Shift</kbd> + <kbd>i</kbd> to prepend or <kbd>Shift</kbd> + <kbd>a</kbd> to append.
 When you are done with your changes, press <kbd>Esc</kbd> and changes will be applied to all lines!